Second Opium War: Burning of the Old Summer Palaces

 The Anglo-French forces clashed with Sengge Rinchen's Mongol cavalry on 18 September at the battle of Zhangjiawan before proceeding toward the outskirts of Beijing for a decisive battle in Tongzhou (also romanized as Tungchow).
 On 21 September, at Baliqiao (Eight Mile Bridge), Sengge Rinchen's 10,000 troops, including the elite Mongol cavalry, were annihilated after doomed frontal charges against concentrated firepower of the Anglo-French forces.
 The French army arrived at the Summer Palace outside Beijing on 6 October, followed by the British a day later.

 With the Qing army devastated, the Xianfeng Emperor fled the capital and left behind his brother, Prince Gong, to take charge of peace negotiations.
 Xianfeng first fled to the Chengde Summer Palace and then to Rehe Province.
-Anglo-French troops began looting the Summer Palace (Yiheyuan) and Old Summer Palace (Yuanmingyuan) immediately (as they were full of valuable artwork).
+Anglo-French troops began looting the Summer Palace (Yiheyuan, located in Haidian, Beijing) and Old Summer Palace (Yuanmingyuan) immediately (as they were full of valuable artwork).

 After the release of Parkes and the surviving prisoners on 8 October, the extent of their mistreatment became apparent.
 The destruction of the Forbidden City was discussed, as proposed by Lord Elgin, to discourage the Qing Empire from using kidnapping as a bargaining tool, and to exact revenge on the mistreatment of their prisoners.
 However, an attack on Beijing was ruled out, as this had already been presented as threat for other terms.
 Elgin decided on burning the Summer Palace.
 In a letter, he explained that the burning of the palace was the punishment "which would fall, not on the people, who may be comparatively innocent, but exclusively on the Emperor, whose direct personal responsibility for the crime committed is established".

 On 18 October, British soldiers burnt the Old Summer Palace, the French refusing to assist.
 The razing of the buildings took two days, with imperial property in the vicinity also destroyed.
 Most accounts say that the Old Summer Palace was burnt for three days and three nights.